modalreal

 For descriptor state-space models

-The function returns an empty value []
+The function returns an empty value [] for this argument when the

-is not a state-space model.
+input model sys is not a state-space model.

-Right-side matrix of the block-diagonalizing transformation, returned as a matrix
+Right-side matrix of the block-diagonalizing transformation, returned as a matrix.

 For explicit state-space models